 The King of Fire-resistant Wood

-When it comes to fire-resistant wood, the king is Ipe wood, of course.
-As we’ve said before they don’t call it ironwood for nothing.
+When it comes to fire-resistant wood, the king is Ipe wood; of course, as we’ve said before, they call it ironwood for a reason.

-If you’ve used Ipe wood as your for your deck, you’re able to get things under control before the point of no-return.
+If you’ve used Ipe wood for your deck, you’re able to get things under control before the point of no return.
 The dense ironwood takes so long to ignite, that life can be a little calmer when an accident happens.

 Fences Make Good Neighbors

-When it comes to neighbors sometimes a fence can help keep peace.
-Unfortunately, sometimes fires have been known to jump, and ignite the house next door.
+When it comes to neighbors, sometimes a fence can help keep the peace.
+Unfortunately, sometimes fires have been known to jump and ignite the house next door.

 A fence made of Ipe lumber can slow the spread of a fire to the point of helping to keep it contained.